-Administration Complete Playoff Host Form on IHSA website by 10:00 a.m. on \ 1.
+- Complete Playoff Host Form on IHSA website by 10:00 a.m. on 1.
 Monday.
-2. Confirm availability of field, locker rooms and other facilities.
-3. Make arrangements for concessions.
-4. Arrange for preparation and sale of programs.
-Be alert to IHSA Royalty Policy.
-Arrange for ticket sellers and ticket takers.
-5. Arrange for ushers in the event reserved sections are used.
-See 6. that ticket price signs are made and posted outside ticket windows. \ 7.
-Assign a public address announcer and see that he/she is properly informed.
-8. Arrange for timer, scoreboard operators, two chainmen, and down box official. \ 9.
-Provide chainmen and box operation with contrasting colored vests.
-10. Provide "Stats Crew" to compile the necessary team and individual statistics during the course of the game, to transfer that data to pre-printed final statistics forms at the game site immediately after the conclusion of the game, and to distribute the complete sets to the proper personnel.
-Arrange medical coverage.
-Medical coverage shall be defined as 11. having either an ambulance or first medical responder (Licensed physician, EMT, or certified athletic trainer) on site.
-12 Arrange for an adequate number of law enforcement officers.
-Arrange for payment of officers if not voluntary.
-13. Arrange for traffic control if necessary.
-14 Arrange for parking attendants if needed.
-15. Reserve parking spaces for visiting team buses and game officials.
-Notify game officials and visiting team of parking 16. locations and dressing facilities.
-Make arrangements with performing bands.
-17. Arrange for "Star Spangled Banner" to be played by a band, 18. record or tape.
-Assign pep club locations.
-Do not permit decorations on the goal 19. posts, cross bars, or uprights above the cross bars.
-20. See that only approved banners or signs are displayed at the dames.
-Assign spaces in the press box for stats crew, press, radio and 21 TV; provide adequate duplication (photo copier, ditto) equipment for operation of press box; and collect TV rights fees.
-Provide a special entrance and a checklist for admittance of 22. authorized superintendents, principals, athletic directors, players, managers, coaches, cheerleaders, student supervisors, and press Have student manager meet visiting team bus and serve as host 23. throughout contest.
-See that student manager meets officials and provides them with 24. towels and soft drinks at halftime.
-See that game balls are available to officials prior to game time.
-25 26.
-Have towels and managers available on field to dry footballs if they should become muddy or wet.
+Confirm availability of field, locker rooms and other facilities.
+2 3.
+Make arrangements for concessions. - 4.
+Arrange for preparation and sale of programs.
+Be alert to IHSA Royalty Policy. - 5 Arrange for ticket sellers and ticket takers. - Arrange for ushers in the event reserved sections are used.
+See 6. that ticket price signs are made and posted outside ticket windows - 7.
+Assign a public address announcer and see that he/she is properly informed. - 8.
+Arrange for timer, scoreboard operators, two chainmen, and down box official. - 9.
+Provide chainmen and box operation with contrasting-colored vests. - Provide "Stats Crew" to compile the necessary team and individual statistics during the course of the game, to transfer 10. that data to pre-printed final statistics forms at the game site immediately after the conclusion of the game, and to distribute the complete sets to the proper personnel. - Arrange medical coverage.
+Medical coverage shall be defined as 11. having either an ambulance or first medical responder (Licensed physician, EMT, or certified athletic trainer) on site. - 12.
+Arrange for an adequate number of law enforcement officers. - 13 Arrange for payment of officers if not voluntary. - Arrange for traffic control if necessary.
+14. - 15 - Arrange for parking attendants i needed.
+Reserve parking spaces for visiting team buses and game officials.
+Notify game officials and visiting team of parking 16. locations and dressing facilities. - \ 17.
+Make arrangements with performing bands. - Arrange for "Star Spangled Banner" to be played by a band, 18. record, or tape. - Assign pep club locations.
+Do not permit decorations on the goal 19. posts, cross bars, or uprights above the cross bars. - See that only approved banners or signs are displayed at the 20. names - 21 Assign spaces in the press box for stats crew, press, radio, and TV; provide adequate duplication (photo copier, ditto) equipment for operation of press box; and collect TV rights fees. - 22.
+Provide a special entrance and a checklist for admittance of authorized superintendents, principals, athletic directors, players, managers, coaches, cheerleaders, student supervisors, and press. - 23.
+Have student manager meet visiting team bus and serve as host throughout contest. - 24 See that student manager meets officials and provides them with towels and soft drinks at halftime. - See that game balls are available to officials prior to game time.
+25 - 26.
+Have towels and managers available on field to dry footballs if they should become muddy or wet. - 27.
 Make arrangements for field spotters.
-If field spotters are not 27 available, it shall be the responsibility of the schools competing to furnish them 28.
-Introduction of players.
+If field spotters are not available, it shall be the responsibility of the schools competing to furnish them. - 28 Introduction of players.
 The 11 starting offensive players and head coach of the team receiving the ball will be introduced, and the 11 starting defensive players and head coach of the team kicking off will then be introduced.
 Following player introductions, the game officials will be introduced by name and position.
-Kickoff will follow playing of National Anthem.
-29. Each school will be responsible for making its own arrangements for travel, meals, etc., but may contact the local manager for any assistance that he/she may give.
+Kickoff will follow playing of National Anthem. - 29.
+Each school will be responsible for making its own arrangements for travel, meals, etc., but may contact the local manager for any assistance that he/she may give.
 30. AED is available and on site.